minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 	        Sort right half of elements.
 	        Merge sorted halves.

-If `n` is less than 2, then it’s either 0 or 1 and the list is already sorted.
+If `n` is less than 2, then it's either 0 or 1 and the list is already sorted.
 This is the trivial case.

 If `n` is greater than or equal to 2, then what?
 We seem to be copping out